aaronbloomfield/pdr/cs2150/syllabus.md

 (changing the curve, adding pop quizzes, etc.), especially if attendance drops off significantly.
 If this does happen, it will be clearly announced in lecture.
-Class participation includes such things as random in-class quizzes on readings or previously covered topics, in-class questions, speaking up in class, using the wiki or newsgroup, and otherwise contributing to the course.
+Class participation includes such things as random attendance quizzes or in-class quizzes on readings or previously covered topics, using Piazza, useful contributions to the github repo, or otherwise contributing to the course.

 **Development Environment:** In this class, you may NOT use Microsoft Visual Studio, any other Microsoft Windows-based development